California Transportation Plan

 The Office of State Planning facilitates the development and preparation of the long-range California Transportation Plan (CTP) required by federal and State law.
 The CTP provides a common framework for guiding transportation decisions and investments by all levels of government and the private sector.
 Federal law and state law require the development and preparation of a state transportation plan.
 OSP also provides analysis and policy recommendations regarding current transportation issues and future trends.

-The public review draft release of the 2021 CTP Implementation Report is posted below.
+The 2021 CTP Implementation Report is posted below.

 2021 CTP Implementation Progress Report